A kickass engineering resume will make you stand out from the competition, and it’s the first hurdle to clear to landing a job.

-I know today, a resume may seem insignificant.
-Because everyone has a public profile and you can broadcast yourself to the entire world.
-BUT, you still need to get through the gauntlet of reviewers at companies to get your chance.
+Nowadays, I know a resume might feel a bit old-school.
+After all, we live in a world where everyone has a public profile and you can broadcast yourself to the entire globe.
+But, you still need to conquer the gauntlet of company reviewers to seize your golden opportunity.

-Important Note: I’m going to reference real-world job experience a lot.
-Because real-world experience trumps all “classroom” learning for employers.
-For entry-level jobs though, use internship and classroom project experience instead.
+Important Note: I’ll be referencing real-world job experience a lot.
+That’s because employers value hands-on experience way more than “classroom” learning.
+For entry-level gigs, though, feel free to use internship and classroom project experience instead.

 - High-temperature combustion engine chambers